Current Scholars

 Grace Zereski

-Grace Zereski is a sophomore from Holden, Massachusetts.
-She is pursuing a bachelor's degree in Biomedical Engineering and hopes to go into designing medical devices.
-Grace is currently a project lead for GW’s chapter of Engineers Without Borders, working on building a learning center for a community in Yumbe, Uganda.
-She is also an active member of Alpha Omega Epsilon, a social and professional sorority, where she has served as the social media chair for two semesters.
-In addition to her studies, she works as a server at Circa at Foggy Bottom and will begin her role as a Learning Assistant for Intro to Biomedical Engineering this semester.
-This year, Grace is excited to continue exploring hidden gems and DC and is looking forward to going abroad and studying at the University College of Dublin this spring!
+Grace Zereski is a junior from Holden, Massachusetts, pursuing a degree in Biomedical Engineering.
+She is passionate about developing innovative healthcare technologies and recently gained industry experience as an R&D Engineering Intern at a medical device company.
+At GW, Grace serves as a project lead for Engineers Without Borders, where she is working on building a learning center for a community in Yumbe, Uganda.
+She is also the fundraising chair for the Biomedical Engineering Society and a teaching assistant for the Intro to Biomedical Engineering course.
+Outside of academics, Grace is an active member of Alpha Omega Epsilon, a social and professional sorority, where she previously served as social media chair.
+In addition to her studies, she works as a server at Circa at Foggy Bottom.
+She recently studied abroad at University College Dublin and continues to enjoy discovering new spots around DC.

 Yasmein Asfour